mischkowina/fractol/README.md

 In my own words: It is a cool pattern which repeats itself the further you zoom in.

 ### Requirements:
-The fractol project requires XQuartz to open a graphical window: https://www.xquartz.org/ Further it utilizes the `minilibx` of the 42 network, of which a version is included in the repo as well as my own standard library `libft`, which was my first 42 project.
+The fractol project requires opening a graphical window using X11.
+For Mac, I used XQuartz: https://www.xquartz.org/ - for other operating systems, please find an alternative yourself.
+No guarantee that the code works without adjustments though! :-) Further it utilizes the `minilibx` of the 42 network, of which a version is included in the repo as well as my own standard library `libft`, which was my first 42 project.

 ### How to compile it: